• Skip to primary navigation

-Outsourcing isn’t necessarily a bad thing.
-There just seems to be so much of it going on these days.
+Probably much more common than you think.
+That’s not necessarily a bad thing, but there just seems to be so much of it going on these days.
 From virtual assistants (VAs), to programming, design, copywriting, and everything in between.

 Plus, with the recent explosion of cheap AI-based (artificial intelligence) content creation tools, outsourcing is going to become even more prevalent.